liam-sbhoo/TabDPT-inference/README.md

 </p>
 </p>

-TabDPT also stands out in head-to-head model comparisons and is much faster to use than other models in total time taken to generate a prediction:
+TabDPT also stands out in head-to-head model comparisons and is significantly faster than other models in total time taken to generate a prediction:

 <p align="center">
 <img